aws-samples/aws-rtb-intelligence-kit/README.md

 ## Deployment

+### Cloud-powered deployment

+You can deploy this Kit into your Account leveraging such services as AWS CloudFormation and AWS CodeBuild without needing to install the dependencies locally.
+Please note that additional charges will apply, as this approach involves [bootstrapping a separate CDK environment](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html), running a [CodeBuild build](https://aws.amazon.com/codebuild/pricing/), and executing multiple AWS Lambda functions.

+This Kit consists of two CDK stacks.
+You will deploy both in the same way, just providing different stack URLs.
+After deploying the first part, continue with running the Kit.
+When you will need to deploy the **inference part** of the Kit, refer back to this deployment guide again.

+#### Using AWS Management Console

+1. Navigate to the CloudFormation console.
+2. Choose **Create stack** - **Template is ready** - **Upload a template file**.
+3. Download and choose one of the following files you want to deploy:
+    * ML part, deploy this stack first: [aws-rtb-kit-ml.json](https://artifacts.kits.eventoutfitters.aws.dev/industries/adtech/rtb/aws-rtb-kit-ml.json)
+    * Inference part, only deploy this stack when requested in the [Run the inference](#run-the-inference) section: [aws-rtb-kit-inference.json](https://artifacts.kits.eventoutfitters.aws.dev/industries/adtech/rtb/aws-rtb-kit-inference.json)
+4. Click **Next**.
+5. Enter the *Stack name*, for example, **RTB-Kit-MLDataPipeline** or **RTB-Kit-Inference**.
+Keep the parameter **CDKQUALIFIER** with its default value.
+6. Click **Next**.
+7. Add tags if desired and click **Next**.
+8. Scroll down to the bottom, check **I acknowledge that AWS CloudFormation might create IAM resources** and click **Submit**.
+9. Wait until the stack is successfully deployed.
+There will be several additional stacks created.

+After deploying the Kit, continue to [Run the solution](#run-the-solution).
+If you decided to build the Kit locally, continue with [Install](#install) instead.

+#### Using AWS CLI

+1. Make sure your AWS CLI credentials are configured for your AWS Account and the target region.
+2. Run the following commands, changing the `--stack-name` argument if desired:
+    * ML part, deploy this stack first:

+        **Linux/Mac:**

+        ```bash
+        ML_STACK="$(mktemp)" && \
+            curl -Ss https://artifacts.kits.eventoutfitters.aws.dev/industries/adtech/rtb/aws-rtb-kit-ml.json -o $ML_STACK

+        aws cloudformation create-stack --template-body file://$ML_STACK \
+            --parameters ParameterKey=CDKQUALIFIER,ParameterValue=rtbkit \
+            --capabilities CAPABILITY_IAM --stack-name RTB-Kit-MLDataPipeline
+        ```

+        **Windows:**

+        ```batchfile
+        set ML_STACK=%TMP%\aws-rtb-kit-ml.json && curl -Ss https://artifacts.kits.eventoutfitters.aws.dev/industries/adtech/rtb/aws-rtb-kit-ml.json -o %ML_STACK%

+        aws cloudformation create-stack --template-body file://%ML_STACK%^
+            --parameters ParameterKey=CDKQUALIFIER,ParameterValue=rtbkit^
+            --capabilities CAPABILITY_IAM --stack-name RTB-Kit-MLDataPipeline
+        ```

+    * Inference part, only deploy this stack when requested in the [Run the inference](#run-the-inference) section:

+        **Linux/Mac:**

+        ```bash
+        INFERENCE_STACK="$(mktemp)" && \
+            curl -Ss https://artifacts.kits.eventoutfitters.aws.dev/industries/adtech/rtb/aws-rtb-kit-inference.json -o $INFERENCE_STACK

+        aws cloudformation create-stack --template-body file://$INFERENCE_STACK \
+            --parameters ParameterKey=CDKQUALIFIER,ParameterValue=rtbkit \
+            --capabilities CAPABILITY_IAM --stack-name RTB-Kit-Inference
+        ```

+        **Windows:**

+        ```batchfile
+        set INFERENCE_STACK=%TMP%\aws-rtb-kit-inference.json && curl -Ss https://artifacts.kits.eventoutfitters.aws.dev/industries/adtech/rtb/aws-rtb-kit-inference.json -o %INFERENCE_STACK%

+        aws cloudformation create-stack --template-body file://%INFERENCE_STACK%^
+            --parameters ParameterKey=CDKQUALIFIER,ParameterValue=rtbkit^
+            --capabilities CAPABILITY_IAM --stack-name RTB-Kit-Inference
+        ```

+After deploying the Kit, continue with [Run the solution](#run-the-solution).
+If you decided to build the Kit locally, continue with [Install](#install) instead.

 ### Install

+The following steps describe how to build the Kit locally.
+If you have already started deploying the Kit using the Cloud-powered approach, skip this section and continue with [Run the solution](#run-the-solution).

 First, clone this repository into your development environment.
 We recommend AWS Cloud9 as a development environment, which contains all required dependencies listed above.